me76/mixpanel-blackberry/README.txt

     ...
-    // Right before the main thread of your app exits mixpanel::Mixpanel::stopTracking()
+    // Right before the main thread of your app exits
+    // (or inside of a finished() signal handler on your
+    // main application thread)
+    mixpanel::Mixpanel::stopTracking()

 The Mixpanel methods are reentrant - it's safe to have multiple instances of Mixpanel,